realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

      // Start of program
      function main() {
-         // File doc0 = new File("MyFile")  // Since the `File` class is `abstract`, an object cannot be created from it.
+         // File doc0 = new File("MyFile.txt")  // Since the `File` class is `abstract`, an object cannot be created from it,
-                                            // Attempting this will result in a compiler error.
+                                                // and attempting this will result in a compiler error.
          File file1 = new Excel("MyExcel.xls")
          File file2 = new Photo("MyPhoto.jpg")
          Memo file3 = new Memo(to="Chris", from="Bob", subject="Meeting")